Resources

 Included with any Adobe Creative Cloud subscription, Adobe Fonts gives you access to thousands of high-quality typefaces that sync directly to InDesign, Illustrator, and Photoshop.
 For students already working within the Adobe ecosystem, this is the most frictionless way to access professional-grade typography.
 Browse by classification, recommended pairings, or foundry to find your portfolio's primary and secondary typefaces.

 An independent type foundry based in Los Angeles and London producing typefaces with strong editorial character.
-Their designs balance contemporary aesthetics with functional clarity, making them well-suited for architecture portfolios that want to feel considered without being overly decorative.
+Their designs feel modern but readable — a good fit for architecture portfolios that want to look polished without being fussy.
 Faces like Apercu and Reader have become staples in design-forward publications.

 Founded by Paul Barnes and Christian Schwartz, Commercial Type produces some of the most respected text and display typefaces in contemporary design.
 Their catalogue includes faces used by major publications, cultural institutions, and architecture firms worldwide.
 If you are looking for typographic authority and precision, this foundry sets the benchmark.

-Kris Sowersby's New Zealand-based foundry produces typefaces known for their meticulous craft and conceptual depth.
-Each release is accompanied by detailed design notes explaining the historical and formal thinking behind the letterforms.
-Beyond finding a great typeface, reading Klim's documentation teaches you how to think and write about typographic choices in your own work.
+Kris Sowersby's New Zealand-based foundry produces some of the most carefully designed typefaces available.
+Each release comes with detailed design notes on the history and thinking behind the letterforms.
+Beyond finding a great font, reading Klim's documentation is a lesson in how to talk about typographic choices — useful when explaining your own portfolio's design system.

 A foundry focused on making high-quality, contemporary typefaces accessible to students and independent designers.
 Many of their fonts offer free trial versions that work in desktop applications, making them a practical starting point when your budget is limited.
 Their catalogue leans toward clean, geometric, and modern designs that pair well with architectural content.